colerottenberg/fml-final-cs/README.md

     18. Determining whether to gather more data
 5. Deep Learning (Lecture 28-29)
     1. Deep learning vs machine learning
+        - **Deep Learning** is a subset of machine learning that uses neural networks with multiple layers to learn complex patterns in data.
+It is particularly well-suited for tasks such as image recognition, speech recognition, and natural language processing.
     2. Convolutional layer vs dense layer
+        - **Convolutional Layer**: A convolutional layer applies a filter to the input data to extract features.
+It is commonly used in image processing tasks.
+This filter is also a learnable parameter.
     3. Convolutional Neural Networks (CNNs)
     4. Pooling layers
+        - **Pooling Layer**: A pooling layer reduces the spatial dimensions of the input data by downsampling.
+This helps reduce the computational complexity of the network and makes it more robust to variations in the input.
     5. Strides
+        - **Strides**: Strides refer to the number of pixels the filter moves across the input data.
+A stride of 1 means the filter moves one pixel at a time, while a stride of 2 means the filter moves two pixels at a time.
     6. Transfer learning
+        - **Transfer Learning**: Transfer learning is a technique where we use a pre-trained model on a similar task as a starting point for training a new model.
+This can help speed up training and improve performance, especially when we have limited data.
+Transfer Learning can also be useful when we have a small dataset and we want to leverage the knowledge learned from a larger dataset.

 ### Assignments to Review:
 - HW3